khrubes/327hw4/README.md

-# 327hw4
+#327 HW 4

 ##SoundProgram
 The SoundProgram class is an abstract implementation of a SoundProgram.
 I chose to use an abstract class rather than an interface while there is a lot of shared functionality between the SoundPrograms an abstract class could implement.

-SoundProgram also has a few pure virtual functions, such as
+###SoundProgram also has a few pure virtual functions, such as
 - void runProgram()
 	Here you implement what the SoundProgram will do with the provided SoundFiles and switch arguments.
 - string getProgramName()